 LITR 3010 Studies in British Literature/3 sem. hrs.
 A study of a specific period in British literary history (e.g., the Middle Ages, the Renaissance, Romanticism, Modernism).
 Specific focus to be announced.
 May be repeated once for credit, if content changes and with department approval.
-Prerequisite, except for career students: LITR 2010.
+Prerequisite: LITR 2010, 2020, or 2030 or equivalent.

 LITR 3020 Studies in American Literature/3 sem. hrs.
-A study of a specific period in American literary history (e.g., the Puritans and Revolutionaries, Transcendentalists, 19th-century realists).
+A study of a specific period in American literary history (e.g., the Puritans and Revolutionaries,

+Transcendentalists, 19th-century realists).
 Specific focus to be announced.
 May be repeated once for credit, if content changes and with department approval.
-Prerequisite, except for career students: LITR 2020.
+Prerequisite: LITR 2010, LITR 2020, or 2030 or equivalent.

 LITR 3030 Studies in World Literature/3 sem. hrs.
-A study of a specific period in world literary history (e.g. the Classical era, Medieval period, the Renaissance, the Enlightenment, Romanticism, Modernism).
+A study of a specific period in world literary history (e.g., the Classical era, Medieval period, the Renaissance, the Enlightenment, Romanticism, Modernism).
 Specific focus to be announced.
 May be repeated once for credit, if content changes and with department approval.
-Prerequisite, except for career students: LITR 2030.
+Prerequisite: LITR 2010, LITR 2020, or 2030 or equivalent.

 LITR 3040 Women and Literature/3 sem. hrs.
 Works will be studied to acquaint students with the rich and extensive contributions of women to the various literary genres (autobiography, poetry, fiction).
-Prerequisite, except for career students: LITR 2010, LITR 2020, or LITR 2030.
+Prerequisite: LITR 2010, LITR 2020, or 2030 or equivalent.

 LITR 3050 Area Studies in Literature/3 sem. hrs.
-A study of the literature of a specific group or region, such as Celtic and Irish literatures, Latin American and Caribbean literature, or African-American literature.
+A study of the literature of a specific group or region, such as Celtic and Irish literature, Latin American and Caribbean literature, or African American literature.
 Specific focus to be announced.
 May be repeated once for credit, if content changes and with department approval.
-Prerequisite, except for career students: LITR 2010, LITR 2020, or LITR 2030.
+Prerequisite: LITR 2010, LITR 2020, or 2030 or equivalent.

 LITR 3610 Literary Genres/3 sem. hrs.
 An introduction to major genres (poetry, drama, and the novel) through the reading of important works of various periods.
 Specific focus to be announced.
 May be repeated once for credit, if content changes and with department approval.
-Prerequisite, except for career students: LITR 2010, LITR 2020, or LITR 2030.
+Prerequisite: LITR 2010, LITR 2020, or 2030 or equivalent.

 LITR 4060 Feminist Criticism and Theory/3 sem. hrs.
 This course introduces students to contemporary feminist literary criticism and theory from Simone de Beauvoir to the present.
 Students will also be introduced to post-structuralist theory (including deconstruction and psychoanalysis) and its role in shaping feminist criticism.
-Prerequisite, except for career students: LITR 2010, LITR 2020, or LITR 2030.
+Prerequisite: LITR 2010, LITR 2020, or 2030 or equivalent.

 LITR 4700 Major Authors/3 sem. hrs.
 This course will examine the life and work of a single major author from a variety of critical perspectives.
 Authors may include Chaucer, Shakespeare, Cervantes, Milton, Austen, Goethe, Byron, Hawthorne, James, Woolf, Joyce, or Proust.
 Specific focus to be announced.
 May be repeated once for credit, if content changes and with department approval.
-Prerequisite, except for career students: LITR 2010, LITR 2020, or LITR 2030.
+Prerequisite: LITR 2010, LITR 2020, or 2030 or equivalent.

 LITR 4710 Legends and Motifs in Literature/3 sem. hrs.
 This course explores a single legend or motif that has captured the imagination of authors from ancient Greece to the present.
 Such legends may include a single figure, such as King Arthur, Oedipus, Antigone, Don Juan, Faust, or a character type, such as the vampire, the detective, or the femme fatale.
 Specific focus to be announced.
 May be repeated once for credit, if content changes and with department approval.
-Prerequisite, except for career students: LITR 2010, LITR 2020, or LITR 2030.
+Prerequisite: LITR 2010, LITR 2020, or 2030 or equivalent.